Leveling up Web Performance with HTTP/3

 Wireshark hasn't been able to set up a decryption context and the decryption is also dependent on earlier seen packets.

-That allows you to do a live capture and get the secret directly from the file.
+So, with Wireshark, you can configure it to read the secret from a file using the geoscedal method that allows you to do a live capture and get the secret directly from the file.

+Wireshark will read the file as the keys are written.
 But it doesn't mean that your quick implementation, your client or your server has to write these keys in time.

 And if you provide it through the user interface, that's typically not a user friendly approach.

-So that's why for now just decided to allow, you can provide these keys to Wireshark via this file.
+So that's why for now just decided to allow you can provide these keys to Wireshark via this file.

 Another idea was to modify Wireshark whenever these keys are provided to automatically save the keys to the capture file.